futzu/SCTE-35_HLS_x9k3/README.md

                         Directory for segments and index.m3u8 ( created if it does not exist )
   -s SIDECAR, --sidecar SIDECAR
-                        Sidecar file of scte35. each line contains PTS, Cue -t TIME, --time TIME  Segment time in seconds ( default is 2) -T HLS_TAG, --hls_tag HLS_TAG
+                        Sidecar file of scte35 cues. each line contains PTS, Cue
+  -t TIME, --time TIME  Segment time in seconds ( default is 2) -T HLS_TAG, --hls_tag HLS_TAG
                         x_scte35, x_cue, x_daterange, or x_splicepoint